MonitexInc/front-end-guidelines/README.md

 - `fix/`

   A `fix` branch is a short-lived branch that addresses an issues like regression bugs, spelling mistakes, removing a `console.log()` that ended up in production code.
-After a `fix` branch has been merged into `master`, it can be safely removed.
+After a `fix` branch has been merged into `main`, it can be safely removed.

   Example: `fix/product-card-typos`